ianprime0509/zig-gobject/README.md

 ## Binding philosophy

-zig-gobject is fundamentally a low-level binding with some higher-level additions ("extras") added in.
-The first layer (the low-level part) is a direct translation of information available in GIR (GObject introspection repository) files, represented and organized in a way that makes sense in Zig while maintaining transparency of the underlying symbols.
-Basically, this first layer can be thought of as an enhanced `zig translate-c`, using GObject introspection for additional expressiveness (such as pointer nullability).
+zig-gobject is fundamentally a low-level binding, with some higher-level extensions provided within the `ext` namespace of each binding module.
+The bindings are a direct translation of information available in GIR (GObject introspection repository) files, represented and organized in a way that makes sense in Zig while maintaining transparency of the underlying symbols.
+Basically, they can be thought of as an enhanced `zig translate-c`, using GObject introspection for additional expressiveness (such as pointer nullability).

 For example, consider `gtk.Application.new` from the generated GTK 4 bindings, which is translated as follows: